jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of all the rules our bureaucratic establishment makes._

 For historical context, in 100 AD the Roman Empire ruled over a third of the worlds population.
-This era of "Roman Peace" was a time of great prosperity not seen again until about 1700.
+This era of "[Roman Peace](https://en.wikipedia.org/wiki/Pax_Romana)" was a time of great prosperity not seen again until about 1700.
 Most outsiders dreamed about becoming Roman citizens.

 And the Romans did all this with only several hundred state bureaucrats.

 No kidding.
 Local communities, businesses, families largely regulated their own lives with personal relationships.
 Not a direct comparison since our world's are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied up to live a daily life.

-Also, the Roman army didn't have professional schools.
-For hundreds of years they were the world's best engineers and fighters.
-But all soldiers and officers learned on the job, and did just fine.

 When given the chance, humanity is great at self-organizing.
 Picture it as a sports team.
 When all members of a group have a clear goal, for example to win the soccer game, everyone is capable at assessing each other's contribution.
-A clear mandate to win lets everyone such as administrators, trainers, coaches, captains, forwards, defenders, goalies be assessed by their contribution, instead of a distant bureaucrat.
+A clear mandate to win lets administrators, trainers, coaches, captains, forwards, defenders, goalies be assessed by their contribution, instead of by a distant bureaucrat.

-Mass-collaboration, filled with people devoted to winning the game of civlization by evolving technological solutions to our many problems, can largely manage itself in the same way.
+Mass-collaboration, filled with people devoted to making a living, and thereby winning the game of civlization by evolving better technologies and work cultures, can largely manage itself in the same way.

-Winning the game is getting hard to do in today's bureaucratic world of "eight different bosses".
-Which is not an exaggeration.
-The next time you're at a fast-food place, ask to speak to the decision-maker; you'll get a corporate directory that never ends.

-Prior to the Industrial Age you'd speak with the cook or owner, get your answer, and go back to living your life.

-Today's culture benefits managers, consultants, and executives.
-Thus, they practice antagonism and try to suppress our evolution to the Internet Age.

-Regardless mass-collaboration is already here.
+Happily, mass-collaboration is already here.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics and it’s sweeping through our society.

-In addition to popular apps like Airbnb and Etsy, there are countless examples in the open-source community alone.
-Each open-source project showcases mass-collaboration.
+In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
 The community comes together to make a core technology.
-Programmers are called contributors who help where they can; often newbies feel a rush as they see their code improving the project.
+Programmers help where they can; often newbies feel a rush as they see their code improving the project.
 Groups then use the core technology to create specialized products.

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use however they want; gatekeepers be damned!
 And this aspect of mass collaboration hasn’t just been embraced by programmers.
 Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
 It’s also how Linux, Android, Chrome, and many other excellent services work too.

 ![old philosophy in a new world](/img\diagrams\techvolution-open-source-projects.jpg) _Some of the more famous open-source projects.
 Most of this software, worth many hundreds of billions, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine._

 All this praise doesn't mean open-source communities are perfect and can run the world.
-It has problems, [mainly that it's easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.
+It has problems, it's people can be too rude, and [it's easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.

 That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
 There will always be significant energy, manufacturing, and mining companies with large corporate structures, mass-producing our essential products.
 Likewise, the government will still run social programs and install traffic lights.